OtterCadGH/Nternet-Link_for_Ti-nspire/README.V1.md

 #### Download and Install Software

 - Download the TI-nspire CAS student software free trial and install it.
-- Use this software to upload the .LUA file from the provided GitHub link to your calculator.
+- Use this software to upload the .tns file from the provided GitHub link to your calculator.

 https://education.ti.com/fr/software/details/en/B4F6E4EE05B94D75AAB4DFE24B2720AE/ti-nspirecxcas_pc_trial